You did it. Your Georgia LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

-Now that you’ve got the Annual Registration on your calendar and you’ve set aside the appropriate fee, it’s time to get into the concrete details, instructions for filing your Annual Registration.
+Now that you’ve got the annual registration on your calendar and you’ve set aside the appropriate fee, it’s time to get into the concrete details: the instructions for filing your annual registration.

 Has any of your LLC’s contact, organizational, or registered agent information changed over the past year?

 If not, the Georgia Secretary of State offers a simple “One Click Annual Registration.”
 With this route, you won’t need to enter anything other than your payment information.